-The X-400 series[TM] products are a family of powerful web-enabled industrial I/O controllers with many advanced features.
+The X-400 series[TM] products (referred to as the X-4xx Series in this manual to avoid confusion with the X-400 module), is a family of powerful web-enabled industrial I/O controllers with many advanced features.
 The family includes various modules, each with different combinations of inputs and outputs (I/O).
 The modules all have common setup, communication and operating features.

-The modules in the X-400 Series have various combinations of relays, digital inputs, analog inputs, 1-Wire Bus (for temperature/humidity monitoring), etc. Most of the modules have fixed number of I/O; however, the X-400 has a ribbon-cable expansion bus which allows expansion I/O modules to be directly connected to the X-400, making its I/O customizable.
+The modules in the X-4xx Series have various combinations of relays, digital inputs, analog inputs, 1-Wire Bus (for temperature/humidity monitoring), etc. Most of the modules have fixed number of I/O; however, the X-400 has a ribbon-cable expansion bus which allows expansion I/O modules to be directly connected to the X-400, making its I/O customizable.
 The X-404 has an RS-485 bus that can be used to communicate with third-party modbus sensors and devices.

-All of the X-400 Series modules can share I/O with other X-400 Series modules in its internal logic.
+All of the X-4xx Series modules can share I/O with other X-4xx Series modules in its internal logic.

 These modules have functional similarities to standard Programmable Logic Controllers (PLC's), and in many cases they can be used as web-enabled PLC's.
-However, there are differences between the X- 4xx modules and PLC's.
-PLC's are typically programmed using ladder logic, instead, the X-400

-Series devices are programmed either by using its simple web-page-based "task builder" or by writing a BASIC script.
+However, there are differences between the X-4xx modules and PLC's.
+PLC's are typically programmed using ladder logic, instead, the X-4xx Series devices are programmed either by using its simple web-page-based "task builder" or by writing a BASIC script.

-The X-400 Series modules are setup and operated using a web browser without the need for custom configuration software.
-The X-400 Series was built from the ground up for modern network connectivity and supports various protocols such as HTTP, HTTPS, Modbus/TCP, SNMP, and more.
+The X-4xx Series modules are setup and operated using a web browser without the need for custom configuration software.
+The X-4xx Series was built from the ground up for modern network connectivity and supports various protocols such as HTTP, HTTPS, Modbus/TCP, SNMP, and more.